siemens/ix/packages/documentation/docs/controls/_dropdown_styleguide.md

 ## Behavior in context
 - **Text truncation:** The labels of the items and the header only consist of one line.
 A truncation only occurs if there is not enough space on the screen.
 - **Scrollbar:** A dropdown is provided with a scrollbar when the dropdown takes up 50% of the screen.
-- **Placement:** The position depends on the trigger/anchor element (e.g. button).
-By default, the dropdown is displayed at the bottom right of trigger element.
-When there is not enough space for the selected placement, it will be corrected automatically.
+- **Placement:** The position depends on the trigger/anchor element (e.g. a button).
+By default, the dropdown is displayed at the bottom right of the trigger element.
+When there is not enough space for the selected placement, it is corrected automatically.
 The placement of the submenu is always generated automatically.
-- **Quick actions:** Quick actions only consist of icons, therefore it is important to use icons that are understandable without a label or tooltip.
+- **Quick actions:** Quick actions only consist of icons, therefore, it is important to use icons that are understandable without a label or tooltip.
 A quick action bar can also be used without additional items in the dropdown.

 ![Dropdown in Context](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?node-id=2463-3302&t=QaiBJKNOwHMdBuk2-4)